rjrodger/gubu/README.md

 console.log( shape({ b: 'foo' }) )

 // Object shape is bad.
 Throws an exception with message:
-//   Validation failed for path "a" with value "BAD" because the value is not of type number.
+//   Validation failed for property "a" with value "BAD" because the value is not of type number.
-//   Validation failed for path "b" with value "" because the value is required.' console.log( shape({ a: 'BAD' }) )
+//   Validation failed for property "b" with value "" because the value is required.' console.log( shape({ a: 'BAD' }) )

 ```

 As shown above, you use the exported `Gubu` function to create a
-validation checker (does the argument match the schema shape?).
-If
+validation shape checker using an example object.
+Pass the value you
+want to validate to the shape checker.
+If the value is valid (matches
+the example object), the shape checker returns the value (with missing
-valid, the checker returns its first argument, otherwise it throws an
+defaults injected).
+Otherwise the shape checker throws an exception
-exception listing all (not just the first!) the validity errors.
+listing all (not just the first!) of the validition errors.

 ## Common Use Cases